MDPI LaTeX Formatting Service for Journals

 Numbered (\cite) or author–date (\citep) applied based on your specific journal's requirements.
 Complete .bib file with all references formatted for MDPI's bibliography system.
 We verify that every citation resolves correctly.

-Figures & Tables to MDPI Spec
+Figures and Tables to MDPI Spec

 Figures in float environments with MDPI-compliant captions.
 Multi-panel figures formatted with (a), (b), (c) labels as MDPI requires.
 Tables with captions above (MDPI house style).
 All images in formats compatible with pdflatex compilation.